-Dutch contralto Helena Rasker’s career encompasses the operatic stage, the concert platform and the recital hall across a vast and expanding repertoire, from Bach to music being composed as you read this.
+Dutch contralto Helena Rasker’s career encompasses the operatic stage, the concert platform and the recital hall across a vast and expanding repertoire.
 She has enjoyed working with many notable conductors including: Sir Antonio Pappano; Sir George Benjamin; Marc Minkowski; Reinbert de Leeuw; Jaap van Zweden; Laurence Cummings; Marc Albrecht and Yannick Nézet-Seguin.

 Helena has shown a profound commitment to the music of our time and has given the World Premiere performances of many new creations.
 She has performed the works of, and collaborated with, composers including Sir George Benjamin; Stefan Wirth; Georg Freidrich Haas; Rob Zuidam; John Adams; Peter-Jan Wagemen; Michel van der Aa; Jan van Vlijmen and Pascal Dusapin.

-Helena’s future engagements include her debut at the Berlin Staatsoper in a new production conducted by René Jacobs; she will also appear with Maestro Jacobs on tour with the Freiburg Baroque Orchestra in Caldara’s Maddalena ai piedo di Christo; she will appear as the Grandmother, the Old Lady and the Finn Woman in The Snowqueen by Abrahamsen for the Opéra national de Rhin and at the Concertgebouw Amsterdam conducted by Kent Nagano and she will create the central role in the World Premiere of Like Flesh by Sivan Eldar at Opéra de Lille, Opéra de Montpelier; Opéra national de Lorraine and the Vlaamse Oper.
+Helena’s future engagements include her debut at the Berlin Staatsoper and her return to the Dutch National Opera for a major World Premiere; she will appear with René Jacobs on tour with the Freiburg Baroque Orchestra in Caldara’s Maddalena ai piedo di Christo in Berlin, Freiburg, Vienna and Paris; she will appear as the Grandmother, the Old Lady and the Finn Woman in The Snowqueen by Abrahamsen for the Opéra national de Rhin and in a concert performance of this same work at the Concertgebouw Amsterdam with Kent Nagano and Helena will create the central role in the World Premiere of Like Flesh by Sivan Eldar at Opéra de Lille, and this production will be seen at Opéra de Montpelier; Opéra national de Lorraine and the Vlaamse Oper.

 In recent seasons, Helena made her debut at the Royal Opera House, Covent Garden as Erna in Georg Friedrich Haas’ Morgen und Abend, a role which also marked her debut at the Deutsche Oper, Berlin; she made her role debut at the Aalto Musiktheater, Essen as the Old Countess Pique Dame; she made her debut at the Aix en Provence Festival as Dritte Dame Die Zauberflöte and returned to Dutch National Opera in the same role and she sang the role of Ramise in Handel's Arminio with Laurence Cummings at the Internationale Händel-Festpiele Göttingen.
 In concert, Helena reprised the Contralto role in George Benjamin’s Into the Little Hill with Ensemble Modern at the Wigmore Hall and at the Elbphilharmonie Hamburg and with the Ensemble Intercontemporain at the Festival Présences, Paris and with the Münchener Kammerorchester.
 Other recent concert engagements include: Bach's Matthäus Passion; Mahler's 8th Symphony and Stravinsky’s Requiem Canticles with the Netherlands Philharmonic Orchestra; Schumann's Szenen aus Goethes Faust with The Netherlands Radio Philharmonic Orchestra; Bruckner’s Mass No. 3 with the Netherlands Radio Philharmonic Orchestra and Leocasta in Händel’s Giustino with with Lautten Compagney at the Händel-Festspiele Halle.